-- Prepare analytical reports concerning various traffic related problems or issues as directed by command staff or requested by department personnel, other City departments, or other agencies and for the public. - Prepare quarterly management and grant reports. - Work closely with the CRO'S. - Review and analyze division expenditures and encumbrances to ensure fiscal responsibility; and keep management updated on the status of the budget. - Analyze new or proposed legislation to determine the fiscal impact on the City and the effect on department policy, procedures, or program responsibilities. - Compile and distribute weekly, monthly, and annual division and department level traffic activity summary.
+- Prepare analytical reports concerning various traffic related problems or issues as directed by command staff or requested by department personnel, other City departments, or other agencies and for the public. - Prepare quarterly management and grant reports. - Review and analyze division expenditures and encumbrances to ensure fiscal responsibility; and keep management updated on the status of the budget. - Analyze new or proposed legislation to determine the fiscal impact on the City and the effect on department policy, procedures, or program responsibilities.

+Compile and distribute weekly, monthly, and annual division and department level traffic activity summary.

-GENERAL POLICES AND PROCEDURES
+GENERAL POLICIES AND PROCEDURES